Calcium chloride transformation: Principle of calcium chloride transformation

 According to previous research, the LPS receptor molecules on the competent cell surface bind to a bare DNA molecule.
-This binding occurs in view of the fact that the negatively charged DNA molecules and LPS form coordination complexes with the divalent cations.
+This binding occurs as the negatively charged DNA molecules and LPS form coordination complexes with the divalent cations.
 Due to its size, DNA cannot pass through the cell membrane on its own to reach the cytoplasm.
 The cell membrane of CaCl2-treated cells is severely depolarized during the heat shock stage, and as a result, the drop in membrane potential reduces the negative nature of the cell's internal potential, allowing negatively charged DNA to flow into the interior of the cell.
 Afterwards, the membrane potential can be raised back to its initial value by subsequent cold shock.

 Competent cells

 Competent cells are bacterial cells with re-designed cell walls that make it easier for foreign DNA to get through.
 Without particular chemical or electrical treatments to make them capable, the majority of cell types cannot successfully take up DNA, for that reason, treatment with calcium ions is the typical procedure for modifying bacteria to be permeable to DNA.
 In bacteria, competence is closely regulated, and different bacterial species have different competence-related characteristics.
 Although they share some similarity, the competence proteins generated by Gram-positive and Gram-negative bacteria are different.